rescript-association/reanalyze/README.md

 ## Expectations

 Early release.
-While the core functionality is reasomably stable, the CLI and annotations are subject to change.
+While the core functionality is reasonably stable, the CLI and annotations are subject to change.
 However, this is a tiny surface at the moment.

 ## Use
 Build and run on existing projects using the Build and Try instructions below.
 The analysis uses `.cmt[i]` files which are generated during compilation, so should be run *after* building your project.
 Remember to rebuild the project before running again.